 The original French Nymphing versions also used very small flies which are much smaller and much lighter than the big heavy Czech nymphs that people think about when you mention Euro Nymphing.

 The Euro Nymphing Set Up

-Recently a friend asked me about the setup for Euro nymphing since he was looking into getting his first Euro Nymphing rod, reel, and the line setup that is best for Euro Nymphing.
+Recently a friend asked me about the setup I use for Euro Nymphing since he was looking into getting his first Euro rod, reel, and line setup.

 The problem is that too many anglers want to use what the experts use long before they are experts themselves.